vega-2135/NeuroCare-Practice/README.md

 # NeuroCare Practice

-Welcome to the GitHub repository for our NeuroCare Practice website!
-This project is dedicated to providing a comprehensive online platform for our neurology clinic, aiming to deliver valuable information, resources, and a user-friendly experience for our patients, caregivers, and the broader community.
+NeuroCare Practice website is dedicated to providing a comprehensive online platform for our fictional neurology clinic, aiming to deliver valuable information, resources, and a user-friendly experience for our patients, caregivers, and the broader community.

 ![mockup_of_pp1_project](assets/images/mockup_of_pp1_project.png)